decal/combos_permutedirs/README.md

 ## Shoutouts

 * Hal Brodigan (for teaching me how to write a RubyGem)
-* Christopher Abad (for answering all my questions about discrete math)
+* Christopher Abad (for answering my questions about discrete math)

 ## Copyright